Jobberson/The-Heart-of-the-Garden/CONTRIBUTING.md

-# Contributing to The Heartof the Garden
+# Contributing to The Heart of the Garden

 Thank you for considering contributing!
 This document explains how to work with this repository.